 5. Validate your products with user reviews and testimonials

 User reviews are a powerful and cost effective method to persuade users to convert.
 According to BrightLocal, 91% of customers aged 18-34 will trust online reviews as much as personal recommendations.
 For high-rated products, this will have a significant impact on your revenue.
 For example, a Harvard study revealed that for every additional star on a Yelp rating, that company will generate a 5-9% increase in revenue.

 User reviews also have the benefit of showing that you value your customers’ feedback, improving the overall user experience.
 This is why the likes of Amazon and the App store highlight reviews for all their products.

 If a user has your app installed, push notifications can be sent directly to their device.
 This is an effective marketing channel that can be used to re-engage users and increase your conversion rates.
 Localytics found that push notifications can boost engagement by 88%, while in-app messages triggered from an in-app event increased conversions by 4x.

 When implementing push notifications, personalizing your messaging is proven to increase your open rate.
 For example, CleverTap’s push notification report found that even basic personalization (such as including a user’s name) increases open rate by 9%.
 If you’d like more insights, take a look at CleverTap’s advice on how to write “the perfect push notification.”

-To learn more about conversion rates and how they can be improved, read our glossary term.
-We’ve also covered why you should watch your conversion rates to detect fraud, and a complete guide to in-app Conversion Rate Optimization.
+To learn more about conversion rates and how they can be improved, read our glossary term and complete guide to in-app Conversion Rate Optimization.
 For more best practices to enhance your customer journey, be sure to read the first edition of LTV magazine.